xaaaaaron/cyberland-exam/README.md

 # Getting Started

+# Create .env with the with this format API_KEY=KEY eg: API_KEY=fd14b707

+# You can use my sample API key fd14b707

 > **Note**: Make sure you have completed the [Set Up Your Environment](https://reactnative.dev/docs/set-up-your-environment) guide before proceeding.

 ## Step 1: Start Metro